Irrational-Encoding-Wizardry/guide.encode.moe/encoding/preparation.md

 which will be applied to the video.

 Currently, only two widely-known frameservers exist:
-Avisynth and VapourSynth.
+AviSynth and VapourSynth.

-While many (especially older) encoders still use Avisynth, there is no reason to use it if you're just starting to learn encoding.[^1]
+While many (especially older) encoders still use AviSynth, there is no reason to use it if you're just starting to learn encoding.[^1]
-Most Avisynth users only use it because they have years of experience and don't want to switch.
+Most AviSynth users only use it because they have years of experience and don't want to switch.